CoolProp/CoolProp/Web/develop/buildbot.rst

     esac
     exit 0

-Which the can be added to the scheduler with ``update-rc.d buildslave defaults``.
+Which then can be added to the scheduler with ``update-rc.d buildslave defaults``.
 This should gracefully terminate the bot at shutdown and restart it again after reboot.
 To disable the service, run ``update-rc.d -f buildslave remove``.
 You can enable and disable the daemon by runnning ``update-rc.d buildslave enable|disable``.
-Note that the example above call a user-script that activates the virtual environment and starts the buildslave.
+Note that the example above calls a user-script that activates the virtual environment and starts the buildslave.
 Such a script could look like this::

     #! /bin/bash